DevonDeRaad/eagle.mountain/DNA.handling.protocols/IDT.xGen.low.input.DNA.WGS.library.prep.protocol.for.Historical.DNA.md

    5. 1.05ul Enzyme G4 \* n =
    6. 1.05ul Enzyme G5 \* n =
    7. 1.05ul Enzyme G6 \* n =
-7. Vortex the Adaptase Master mix, spin down, and place back on ice
+7. Vortex (gently, or flick mix) the Adaptase Master mix, spin down, and place back on ice
-8. Place 15ul sample aliquots in the thermocycler, and program a denature program:
+8. Place 15ul sample aliquots in the thermocycler, and begin the following program to denature the DNA strands:
    1. 2 min at 95 C
    2. Note: lid set to 105C
 9. Immediately after the 2 minutes place the sample tubes back on ice for at least 2 minutes (samples must be cooled before adding adaptase enzymes)